Bump in the night

 The blueprint for an infinite amount of imitations, none of which come remotely close, Friedkin’s classic remains unmatched, both in terms of the sinister urban legends shrouding its production and the terrifying account of demonic possession contained within.

 When the late William Peter Blatty’s novel The Exorcist was first released, it freaked some people out so bad that they thought that the book itself was cursed, others kept it in a separate part of the house out of fear.
 So when the tale hit the big screen, it was a major cultural event, especially when reports began to feed through that audiences were fainting, crying and even being sick in the cinemas – rather ironic considering the film’s projectile-vomiting lead character.

 Repeatedly voted the scariest movie theme tune, Bernard Hermann’s screeching violin in Alfred Hitchcock’s Psycho shower scene has become part of the American vernacular.
 Instantly recognisable, instantly hair-raising.

 Played as Norman Bates stabs Marion (played by Janet Leigh) to death, leaving her blood to pour down the plughole, the music ups the ante 100 percent, adding a further layer of suspense and tension.
 Hitchcock actually originally stated that he wanted no music at all though the motel sequence with Marion and Norman, however Hermann’s genius cello and violin masterwork changed all that.

-Alright, this one isn’t so much scary as just a killer compilation of 80s tracks.
-Perfectly tuned in with the film’s vampish aesthetics, the soundtrack straddled the line between 80s synth shoegaze and hairspray draining hair metal – reflective of the 1987 music charts – part Billy Idol snarl, part Nikki Sixx pout.
+OK, this one isn’t so much scary as just a killer compilation of 80s tracks.
+Perfectly tuned in with the film’s vampish aesthetics, the soundtrack straddled the line between 80s synth, shoegaze and hairspray-draining glam metal – reflective of the 1987 music charts – part Billy Idol snarl, part Nikki Sixx pout.